pmarkert/hyperpotamus/README.md

 # hyperpotamus
 YAML based HTTP script processing engine

-Hyperpotamus is a node.js library that enables you to automate sending HTTP requests and to verify/capture data in the responses.
-Hyperpotamus scripts are written as simple YAML files.

 Why might someone want to do this?
 There are many reasons that I have needed to use such a tool in my own career, including:
 * Setting up an automated suite of integration/regression tests for your new web-application